- Key Takeaways

 Transforming the Background Only

-The container element can have any styles applied, but it must be set to position: relative, since our pseudo element will be positioned within it.
+The container element can have any style applied, but it must be set to position: relative, since our pseudo-element will be positioned within the container.
 You should also set overflow: hidden unless you’re happy for the background to spill out beyond the confines of the container:

 #myelement {